Conservation and Environmental Protection

 - Rockwood Park - Plans for enhanced apiary, pollinator gardens, and wildlife planting demonstration gardens

-- Department staff are working on a Sustainability Plan for Parks and Recreation with representatives from Cooperative Extension, General Services, Environmental Engineering, Community Enhancement, Utilities , Risk Management, Communications and Media, as well as Virginia Commonwealth University.
+- Staff are developing a sustainability plan for Parks and Recreation with collaboration from many Chesterfield departments including Communications and Media, Community Enhancement, Cooperative Extension, Environmental Engineering, General Services, Risk Management and Utilities, as well as representatives from Virginia Commonwealth University.
 The plan will address department needs for long-term environmental sustainability by analyzing current practices and proposing recommendations.
 In efforts to reach sustainable outcomes, the plan will work simultaneously with the Parks and Recreation environmental stewardship efforts and address conservation, environmental monitoring, health and wellness, and promoting sustainable practices to the community.
-A survey of citizens was completed in March 2022 to assess community interests, awareness, and identify sustainability goals, objectives, and opportunities.
+A survey of citizens was completed in March 2022 to assess community interests, awareness, and identify sustainability goals, objectives and opportunities.